coreylowman/dfdx/README.md

 [2] The only things that use `Arc` are tensors to store their data. `Arc` is used instead of `Box` to reduce allocations when tensors are cloned.

+## GPU acceleration with CUDA

+Enable the `cuda` feature to start using the `Cuda` device!
+Requires the installation of nvidia's cuda toolkit.
+See [feature flags docs](https://docs.rs/dfdx/latest/dfdx/feature_flags/index.html) for more info.

 ## BLAS libraries

 The [matrixmultiply crate](https://crates.io/crates/matrixmultiply) is the default BLAS library. **You don't need